-• To provide a range of small-scale retail, business and community uses that serve the needs of people who live or work in the surrounding neighbourhood.
+- To provide a range of small-scale retail, business and community uses that serve the needs of people who live or work in the surrounding neighbourhood. - To provide for certain residential uses that are compatible with the mix of uses in neighbourhood centres.